Hurricanes vs. Senators: Betting Trends, Odds, Advanced Stats

 Hurricanes Betting Insights

-- The Hurricanes have won 68.2% of their games this season when favored on the moneyline (45-21).
+- The Hurricanes have won 46 of their 69 games when favored on the moneyline this season (66.7%).

 Hurricanes vs. Senators Rankings